shrop/os-app-configs/shrop-macbookair.md

 * Setup suaritadmin account
 * Configure AD for authentication
 * Add Dropbox folder to the Dock
-* Configure Time Machine

 System Preferences

 * Set the "Computer Name" and "Local Hostname" in "Sharing"
 * Turn on "Dock hiding"
-* Turn on "Screen Sharing" for "Administrators" and "mdshrops"
 * Turn on "Show Remote Management status in menu bar"
+* Turn on "Remote Management"
-* Turn on "Remote Login"
+* Turn on "Remote Login" for all users
 * Show "displays" options in the "menu bar"
 * Configure Cisco VPN
   * Show VPN connection status in the menu bar